 The dated entries below are from the diary of Hiram Miller and James F. Reed.
 The Diary is controversial to some historians.
 The existence of the diary was not known until the estate of Martha (Patty) Reed donated it to Sutter’s Fort Historical Museum in 1945.
 Apparently neither Virginia nor Patty revealed the diary to McGlashan.
 Virginia apparently did not use it as a source for her Century Magazine article in 1891.
 Some of the entries appear to have been written after the events, which led both Stewart and King to question it.
 King went so far as to suggest that some entries may have been written after Reed arrived in California, which seems unlikely.

 The Donners arrive at Independence, Missouri, as recorded by Tamsen Donner, wife of George Donner, in a letter dated May 11 to her sister Eliza Poor:

 I came here last evening & start tomorrow morning on the long journey.

-Independence is the site of the National Frontier Trails Center, just north of the Santa Fe Trail Park.
-The Center is operated by the Oregon California Trails Association, and has extensive exhibits about the Santa Fe, California and Oregon Trails and the early emigrants.
+Independence is the site of the National Frontier Trails Museum.
+The Museum has extensive exhibits about the Santa Fe, California and Oregon Trails and the early emigrants.